-35.2% (97) of 277 respondents reported using or consuming illegal drugs, including prescription medication that was not theirs in the past 12 months.
-94 respondents chose to answer all remaining drug/narcotics questions.
+24.4% (93) of 381 respondents reported using or consuming illegal drugs, including prescription medication that was not theirs in the past 12 months.
+91 respondents chose to answer all remaining drug/narcotics questions.

+What drugs have you taken recreationally in the past 12 months?
+(Select all that apply.)
+Of the 91 respondents, 98.9% of respondents favor marijuana.

-Of the 94 respondents, 96.8% of respondents favored marijuana.
-Additionally, 19.1% used cocaine; 13.8% used stimulants including Ritalin or Adderall; and 8.5% used MDMA, including ecstasy or "Molly".
-Respondents began using illegal drugs between 18-20 years of age (44.7%) followed by 14 -17 years of age (39.3%).
+At what age did you start using/consuming illegal drugs recreationally?
+Respondents began using illegal drugs between 18-20 years of age (51%) followed by 14 -17 years of age (37.4%).

-While under the influence of drugs, students reported having regrets (17%), passing or blacking out with memory loss (16%), missed classes (6.4%) or having unprotected sex (9.6%).
-Of the 94 respondents, 3.2% reported having been taken advantage of sexually while under the influence of drugs.
-Overwhelmingly, 67% of respondents reported no negative consequences.
-Only 3.2% sought help for drug use.
+While under the influence of drugs, have you ever....?
+(Select all that apply.)
+While under the influence of drugs, 91 students reported having regrets (27.5%), passed or blacked out with memory loss (23.1%), engaged in unplanned sexual activity (17.6%) missed classes (14.3%), or had unprotected sex (13.2%).
+46.2% reported no negative consequences.

-Alcohol & Drug Attitudes & Behaviors
+Have you ever sought help for your drug use?
+When students were asked if help was sought for drug use, the majority said no (83.5%).

+Bystander Behavior

-Of the students who responded (267), 73% have asked, thought about asking, or seriously considered asking to walk/escort a friend home because they believed the friend was too drunk or high.
-Furthermore, 50.2% of 267 respondents have done something, thought about doing something, or seriously considered doing something to help a person whom they thought might be taken advantage of while clearly intoxicated or high.
-43.1% of respondents said they would tell campus staff, faculty or security authorities about information that might be helpful in protecting themselves, a friend or fellow student, while 41.2% of students stated that it would depend on the situation.
+Of the 367 respondents who responded, 65.4% have asked a friend if they needed to be walked/escorted home because they believed the friend was too drunk or high.
+43.6% of 367 respondents have done something to help a person whom they thought might be taken advantage of while clearly intoxicated or high.

+When asked if they would share information with campus staff, faculty, or security authorities that might help protect themselves, a friend, or fellow student, 46.6% of 367 respondents said yes while 42.2% of students stated that it would depend on the situation.

-Significant Statistical Changes: 2016 v.
-2018
+Highlighted Statistical Changes: 2018 v.
+2020